-The weather in the Big Apple was mild on November 3rd, and the air on the West side of Central Park, near 69th Street was electric with that exciting buzz that is unique to, and always generated when musicians and athletes from around the world gather together to celebrate.
+The weather in the Big Apple was mild on November 3rd.
+The air on the West side of Central Park, near 69th Street, was electric with that exciting buzz that is unique to, and always generated when musicians and athletes from around the world gather together to celebrate.
 As the parade participants were arranged alphabetically by country, we were lucky to be near the front.
 The short parade route was lined with cheering spectators packed on bleachers.
-As we queued up, we were surrounded by hundreds of curious and expectant runners and entertainers, and in between meeting and greeting we watched the huge Jumbotron near the grandstand beyond us, and listened as each country was introduced over a powerful public address system.
+As we queued up, we were surrounded by hundreds of curious and expectant runners and entertainers.
+In between meeting and greeting we watched the huge Jumbotron near the grandstand beyond us, and listened as each country was introduced over a powerful public address system.

 Minutes before we got the signal to start playing, a petite sprite dressed in a glittery blue and yellow unitard and a huge blue, yellow and green afro danced and bopped around us stopping to hand out tiny green and yellow flip-flop key chain mementos.
 A kind, low-keyed Canadian representative followed, offering tiny Canadian flag lapel pins as souvenirs of the moment as well.
 We were good on the swag front!

 Madame Fire Chief called us to attention with her drum